Sangu7680/Customer_Movie_recommender_system/README.md

 cd Customer_Movie_recommender_system

-2)Download a similarity.pkl(modelfile) And Place it inside the Root Folder Of the Repo ( 2)Install Required Dependencies
+2)Download a similarity.pkl(modelfile) Which is present in zip file And Place it inside the Root Folder Of the Repo (https://github.com/Sangu7680/Customer_Movie_recommender_system/releases/tag/v1.0)

+3)Install Required Dependencies

 `pip install -r requirements.txt`

-3)Run the Streamlit App
+4)Run the Streamlit App

 `streamlit run app.py`

-4)Voila! 🎉
+5)Voila! 🎉
 Open the URL shown in the terminal to access your Movie Recommendation System in your browser.

 `NOTE-` If you cant able to run app.py file in streamlit run the file after connecting your PC to VPN bcs of TMDB website accesing error.